cric96/scala-machine-learning-libraries/README.md

 - a good api;

 **cons**
-- hasn't a big activity on GitHub;
+- it hasn't a big activity on GitHub;
-- doesn't support a lot of algorithms;
+- it doesn't support a lot of algorithms;
-- hasn't a plot support;
+- it hasn't a plot support;
-- doesn't support deep learning.
+- it doesn't support deep learning.

 ## [BIDData](https://github.com/BIDData/BIDMach)
 :no_entry_sign: In this repository there aren't examples about this framework.